holographicSol/SHIFTv2/README.md

 [ SHIFTv2 ]

-    -copy      Copy           Only copy source files that are not in destination.
+    --copy      Copy           Only copy source files that are not in destination.
-    -update    Update         Copy (-copy) and update (modified timestamp comparison).
+    --update    Update         Copy (-copy) and update (modified timestamp comparison).
-    -mirror    Mirror         Copy, update and delete.
+    --mirror    Mirror         Copy, update and delete.
     --no-bin    No Recycle     Do not send files to a recycle bin.
 (Used with -mirror).
+    --live      Live Mode      Enables continuous backup mode (Live Mode).
     -s          Source         Specify source PATH.
 Files will be copied from source PATH.
     -d          Destination    Specify destination PATH.
 Files will be copied to (and removed from) destination PATH.

     -y          Assume Yes     Disables confirmation input prompts.
     -v          Verbosity      Increase Verbosity.
     -h          Help           Displays this help message.

     (Example: shift -v -mirror --no-bin -s "D:\Documents" -d "X:\Documents")